Anatomiclab/GastroFLOW/README.md

 Before the step, please run the step **GCNet with Tile Data** using the generated result of tiled data from `Validation_stage1_2.py`:

-After the step, it should generate the triage list for tiled data while the corresponding slide data is predicted as negative.
+After the step, it should generate the triage list for tiled data while the corresponding WSI data is predicted as negative.

 Then, please follow the steps: